Motiva-AI/stepwise/README.md

 ### Basic Usage

 Here's how to make a trivial state machine that just adds two inputs together.
-The only prerequisite is to install the [AWS CLI](https://aws.amazon.com/cli/) and run `aws configure` to set up authentication and region.
+The only prerequisite is to install the [AWS CLI](https://aws.amazon.com/cli/) and run `aws configure` to set up your authentication and region.

 For your dependencies: